Boks back Manie as world champs look for fast start, no yellow cards

 Kolisi added: “I talk to Manie all the time.
 He's my general.
 He's the most important guy in our team.
 I'm talking attacking, the kicking game, where we are going.

 “We know what he is good at and that is what we are focusing on.
 We saw many opportunities left on the field last week.
 We don't look at one moment.
 He is walking with confidence, he's put it behind him.
-I back him 100 percent.”
+I back him 100%.”

 Kolisi said Libbok should “do what you do.
 If there is something you can't do, someone else will do it”.